shreyas-girjapure/Salesforce-Permission-Debugger/Questions.md

     Generally Object is said to be `entity` in tooling api's terms.
 So limits and other related stuff is stored in entity named objects.

-    `entityparticle` does not provide much informative info for deeper level implementions , can be ignored and instead use `fiedDefinition`
+    `entityparticle` does not provide much informative info for deeper level implementations , can be ignored and instead use `fiedDefinition`
 1. How to get field level info ?

     `FieldDefinition` object provides info related to field and its metadata .
 Has few important relationships like `UserEntityAccess` , `EntityDefinition`